-Domestic Violence Orders of Protection and No Contact Order Attorneys in Charlotte, North Carolina
+Domestic Violence Orders of Protection and No Contact Order Lawyers in North Carolina

-Our Mecklenburg County family lawyers will explain each of the legal nuances that apply to your unique case, so you can make informed decisions about your safety and your future.
+Our North Carolina family lawyers will listen to your story, so we can understand the danger you are in before explaining the legal protections that apply to your unique case, so you can make informed decisions about your safety and your future.

-What is a Domestic Violence Order of Protection in North Carolina?
+What is the Difference Between a Domestic Violence Order of Protection and a No Contact Order in North Carolina?

-While a DVPO is not a criminal conviction, all DVPO documents filed in these cases are public records, which means a defendant can be arrested and criminally charged for violating the order.
+All DVPO documents are public record, which means a defendant can be arrested and criminally charged for violating the order.

 - Alienation of Affection